sgarrison05/Comptime-Calculator_orig/README.md

 v4.1.0 – Cosmetic Changes, Updated About Form, and Repaired listbox lineup on Reconcile Sheet

 v4.2.0 - Added Subroutine to address bug whereas the Comptime Folder nor Comtimerun/Bank file would not be created on the first run if the user did not enter a balance at first start.
 Updated README.md file as well as the appropriate Comptime_Calculator_Users_Guide.pdf.

 v4.2.1 - Cleaned up variables and elemenated the need for the bank file.
 Program now pulls bank from comptimerun.txt sheet as I always had intended it.

 v4.2.5 - Added Comp/Straight Time Difference.
 Eliminated Chief's Ed.
+Removed email form from within program.
+Google security became more difficult over time.
+You can just email the plain text form of the bank as an attachment outside the program.